 Questions may be directed to Dr. Lorraine Wolf, Director of Undergraduate Research, firstname.lastname@example.org.

-POSTDOC RESEARCHERS: candidates who have a strong expertise in scientific computing (e.g. Matlab, R, or Python), climate data analysis, crop modeling, or hydrological modeling are highly encouraged to apply.
+POSTDOC RESEARCHERS: Postdoc Fellows: candidates who have a strong expertise in scientific computing (e.g. R, Matlab, or Python), data analysis, applied statistics, crop modeling, and/or hydrological modeling, and are highly encouraged to apply.

 Visiting scholar or student positions are always available.
 Self-supported individuals will be given a prior consideration.